svafaeva93/credit-risk-classification/report-template.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+Lending institutions provide loans or assets to borrowers with the anticipation that the borrower will either return the asset or repay the loan.
+Credit Risk arises when a borrower fails to return the asset or fulfill the loan repayment, resulting in financial losses for the lender.
+Lenders assess this risk through various methods, but in this study, we will employ Machine Learning to examine a dataset of past lending transactions from a peer-to-peer lending platform.
+The objective is to develop a model that can assess the creditworthiness of borrowers.

+I will use a machine learning model to determine if loans are safe (low-risk) or risky (high-risk) based on the loan status provided by the lending company.

+To achieve this, I will employ the Logistic Regression Model, which is commonly used to predict the likelihood of a specific outcome in classification problems.

+After analyzing the lending company's dataset, I developed a Logistic Regression Model that achieved an impressive accuracy score of 99%.
+However, when it comes to distinguishing non-healthy loans, the model's recall value is lower (0.91) compared to its recall value for healthy loans (0.99).
+This suggests that the model performs better at predicting loan status as healthy rather than identifying loan status as non-healthy.
+The reason behind this discrepancy lies in the dataset's imbalance, where the majority of the data corresponds to one class label (in this case, healthy loans greatly outnumber non-healthy loans).

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.